What Happens to Student Loans in Bankruptcy?

 However, there is some potential relief if your student loan is caught by the seven-year rule.
 If you have filed for bankruptcy or a consumer proposal and it has been five years since you have been a student, you can make a “hardship” application to the Court to have your student loan discharged.

-If you can demonstrate to the Court that you have acted in good faith in respect to the student loan and you will continue to experience financial difficulty, the Court can grant an Order discharging the debt in full.
+If you can demonstrate to the Court that you have acted in good faith with respect to the student loan and you will continue to experience financial difficulty if forced to continue making payments, the Court can grant an Order discharging the debt in full.

 The strictest reading of the Bankruptcy and Insolvency Act does not specifically deal with the person who borrowed money for school a long time ago, didn’t finish paying off that loan, and then returned to school more recently.